Jakobimatrix/efficient_cpp/basics/lambdas.md

     * Don use it in (small) functions that can be inlined.
 Since IIFE might stop the compiler from inlineing these which results in a lower performance.

 ## Lambdas with States
-Since lambdas are classes in the background, they can holde mutable states:
+Since lambdas are classes in the background, they can hold mutable states:

 * [Stateful Lambdas](https://www.youtube-nocookie.com/embed/_1X9D8Z5huA?rel=0) *~5  min.*